BWUFA

 • In The News

-The Annual Wreath Laying Ceremony is in honor of all of the Slaves, not just laid to rest at Mount Vernon, but wherever they may lie that lived and died as Slaves.
+The Annual Wreath Laying Ceremony is in honor of all of the Enslaved, not just laid to rest at Mount Vernon, but wherever they may lie that lived and died as Slaves.
 Every year this ceremony becomes more and more meaningful as with the times some of our history is becoming less authentic.
 In order to celebrate the liberty and freedom our ancestors dreamed about and hoped for we have to commemorate their very existence.
 We must continue in servitude by paying homage to those that suffered and toiled with the FAITH that one day they would be free again and in their native land.

-Remembering Slaves of Mount Vernon
+Remembering enSlaved of Mount Vernon

 Picture